giantswarm/docs/src/content/getting-started/rbac-and-psp/index.md

   - /guides/securing-with-rbac-and-psp/
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-security
-last_review_date: 2021-01-01
+last_review_date: 2023-06-30
 ---

-Two of the most central mechanisms to secure your cluster in Kubernetes are Role Based Access Control (RBAC) and Pod Security Policies (PSP).
+Two of the most central mechanisms to secure your cluster in Kubernetes are Role Based Access Control (RBAC) and Pod Security Standards (PSS).
 Together, they allow you to create fine-grained roles and policies to manage access control for users and software running on your cluster.
 Both are enabled by default on Giant Swarm clusters.

 ## Role based access control